kaamel/Advanced-Tip-Calculator-for-iOS/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 * The user can set a rounding option for the tip amount or total
 * The options are 1) round up 2) round normal ) round down
 * Examples for each options are displayed for clarity
 * If rounding is not enabled, the rounding options and examples are hidden
 * The user can set a minimum tip (e.g. $1.00) and/or a maximum tip (e.g. $100.00)
 * If there are conflicts between rounding and the limits, the rounding is ignored.
 For example if minimum tip is set to $1.00 and user has set the default to round down and the tip is rounded down to 0, it will still be kept at $1.00.
 * The app theme can be set to light to dark
 * The app needs to be reinitialized for the new theme to take effect

 ## Video Walkthrough

-Here''s a walkthrough of implemented user stories:
+Here is a walkthrough of implemented user stories:

 <img src='http://i.imgur.com/n6K0cw6.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />